USDA Rural Housing Loan

-A USDA Loan is a mortgage loan that is insured by the US Department of Agriculture and available for qualified individuals who are purchasing or refinancing their home loan in an area that is not considered a major metropolitan area by USDA.
+A Utah USDA Rural Housing loan is a mortgage loan that is guaranteed/insured by the U.S. Department of Agriculture and available for qualified individuals who are purchasing or refinancing their Utah home loan in an area that is not considered a major metropolitan area by USDA.

 100% Financing (including Closing Costs)

 No Down Payment Requirements

 - 100% Financing - you can buy a home with no money down and even finance your closing costs

 - You can refinance your home up to 100% of the value of your home

 - Easier to qualify for because the government insures the loan so that there is less risk to the lender

 - They can be used for existing homes, foreclosures, or new construction

 - No prepayment penalty